Director’s Note | Jamie Joseph

 And with Big Life Foundation the scope is much wider than wildlife investigations and the protection of the tusker gene pool.
 We’re so blown away by all the work they do, we could write a book about it!

-We need to get back to writing stories that shine a light at the end of the tunnel, and share solutions that can scale and replicate right across Africa.
+We need to get back to producing stories that shine a light at the end of the tunnel, and share solutions that can scale and replicate right across Africa.